GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ## stream-chat-android-ui-components
 ### 🐞 Fixed
 - Fixed attachments of camera.
 Now multiple videos and pictures can be taken from the camera.
-- Added the possibility to forceLightTheme.
+- Added the possibility to force light and dark theme.
 Set it in inside ChatUI to make all views, fragments and activity of the SDK light.
 ### ⬆️ Improved

 ### ✅ Added